Skip to content

 • Bonus round: Play fashion critic and vote on the coolest souvenir shirt (hint: it probably isn't the one that says "I ❤️ TSA").

-🧭 3.
-Find That Gate!
-(The Map Adventure Game)
+3. Find That Gate!

-Grab an airport map – or take a picture of one – and pick a random gate number.
+Grab an airport map—or take a picture of one—and pick a random gate number.

-The mission: Figure out how to get there using the signs, without walking there (you’re not trying to miss your flight during this process!).
-It’s part orienteering, part spy mission.
+The mission: Figure out how to get there using the signs, without walking there (we aren't trying to miss our flight during this process!).

-🕵️ 4.
-That’s a Weird Destination
+4. That's a Weird Destination

 • What's in that city?